THOMASELOVE/500-2021/classes/class02/README.md

 5. It's not too early to start thinking about:
     - claiming an [Observational Studies In Action](https://github.com/THOMASELOVE/500-2021/tree/master/osia) article (due 2021-03-02)
     - developing a [project proposal](https://github.com/THOMASELOVE/500-2021/tree/master/project) (and identifying an available data set) (initial draft due 2021-03-09)
+6. I recently purchased a copy of [Causal Inference: The Mixtape](https://www.scunning.com/mixtape.html) by Scott Cunningham.
+It looks really interesting, although I won't get into it seriously for at least another month.
+[The online version is available here](https://mixtape.scunning.com/).

 ## References from Today's Class